gndelia/PoC-library-update-from-repository-dispatch/README.md

 # PoC-library-update-from-repository-dispatch
-PoC about updating a specific library by listening from a repository dispatch event from the targeted library, in their github actions
+PoC about updating a specific library in `package.json` in the context of a github action.
+This action will be triggered by an event dispatch from the targeted library